Can Rosacea Develop During Pregnancy?

 Here are some ways to reduce rosacea while pregnant:

-People with rosacea should avoid foods with histamines.
+Rosacea during your pregnancy can be enflamed by foods with histamines.
 Histamines cause your blood vessels to swell, or dilate, so that your white blood cells can quickly find and attack the infection or problem.

-Histamine Induced Foods:
+Histamine Inducing Foods:

 - alcoholic beverages